-Setting appropriate boundary conditions for deep time palaeoclimate simulations is challenging, as these are often poorly constrained.
-Next to the atmospheric composition, solar insolation and land surface properties, the global geography can also be of great importance (Barron and Washington, 1984).
-The breakup and collision of continents likely caused major climate transitions in the past.
+Simulating deep time palaeoclimate is challenging, since the applied boundary conditions can be poorly constrained.
+Between reconstructions, differences in, e.g. lat./long. coordinates, heights, coastlines and basin depths are often considerable.
+Next to the atmospheric composition, solar insolation and land surface properties, the global geography can be of great importance (Barron and Washington, 1984).
+The breakup and collision of continents likely drove major climate transitions in the past.
 For example, the India-Eurasia collision caused a large scale uplift that resulted in regional climate changes but also affected the global circulation and hydrological cycle (Ramstein et al., 1997; Dupont-Nivet et al., 2007, 2008; Caves et al., 2014).
-Furthermore, the opening of ocean gateways such as the Tasman Gateway impacted the ocean circulation and thus the
+Furthermore, the opening of ocean gateways such as the Tasmanian Gateway impacted ocean circulation and thus the redistribution of heat, resulting in both changed surface and deep ocean temperatures (Bijl et al., 2013; Sijp et al., 2014).
+Many of these themes are the subject of ongoing studies and continuous acquisition of new data, either of palaeo-altimetry/bathymetry or from tectonic reconstructions.
+It is therefore crucial that new relevant insights can be incorporated easily and swiftly into boundary conditions used for palaeoclimate modelling.